 It’s the hub for the main public transportation network in Guanacaste and has some small hotels.
 Most tourists stay in Liberia to be close to the airport or as a resting point between Guanacaste and Alajuela/San Jose.

-The dry season in the province is typically a bit longer than the rest of the country with temperatures soaring into the 100’s in March and April.
-If you visit during summer, all you will see are clear blue skies and the intense sun!
+The dry season in the province is typically a bit longer than the rest of the country with temperatures soaring into the 100s F (38 C) in March and April.
+If you visit during Costa Rica’s summer, all you will see are clear blue skies and the intense sun!

 One downside to the dry season is that everything turns very yellow, sparse, dusty and dry.
-This is one of the reasons why there is not as much wildlife in Guanacaste.
+This is one of the reasons why there is not as much wildlife in Guanacaste, the dryness.

 Likewise, rainy season in Guanacaste can get very intense.
 The rainiest months are September and October, where rainstorms commonly occur in the evenings and night time.
-You can still get clear skies in the mornings though!
+We even had a small hurricane and tropical storm the past couple years.
+For the most part, you can still get clear skies in the mornings.

 An upside to visiting during rainy season is that everything turns a lush green, which is more pleasing to the eye.

-Average temperatures in dry season (end of November – end of April) are around 90’s.
-In rainy season, it is around mid 80’s.
+Average temperatures in dry season (end of November – end of April) are low 90s to low 100s (32 C to 38 C).
+In rainy season, it is around high 80s (31 C) and very humid.
 You can read more about Costa Rica weather in this post for more information.

-As Guanacaste is one of the more developed provinces catered to tourism and is a popular snowbird/expat destination, prices can be higher than the rest of Costa Rica.
+As Guanacaste is one of the more developed provinces catered to tourism and is a popular snowbird/expat destination, prices are generally higher than the rest of Costa Rica.
 You can still travel on a budget in Guanacaste, but you will need to do more research and plan more carefully.

 Where to Stay in Guanacaste

 As Guanacaste is a very big province, it can be hard to narrow down where to visit.
-Here is a map of Guanacaste with popular beach towns, resorts, towns and not as touristy beaches to help you orient yourself.
+In this guide, we are focusing on the beach towns and you can click here to see an interactive map with recommended places to stay in Guanacaste.

 Best Beaches and Beach Towns

-The nickname of “golden coast” for Guanacaste came about due to the plethora of beautiful beaches in the province.
+The nickname of “golden coast” for Guanacaste comes from the plethora of beautiful beaches in the province.
 You can find some of the most beautiful beaches in Costa Rica in Guanacaste!

 Playas del Coco